 Physician Burnout: The Four Horsemen of the Burnout Apocalypse

-In my work with hundreds of over stressed physicians I have isolated one of the major invisible causes of physician burnout – the pervasive mental conditioning of our training process.
+Our work with thousands of over stressed physicians We have isolated one of the major invisible causes of physician burnout – the pervasive mental conditioning of our training process.

 Call it the “brainwashing” of our medical education if you will